AliceO2Group/Run3Analysisvalidation/codeHF/README.md

 The default HF input specification script `config_input.sh` contains some predefined input cases with hard-coded paths.
 By default `INPUT_CASE=2` is selected.
-To run the code with the same input files locally on your machine, download them from `/alice/sim/2018/LHC18a4a2_cent/282099/001/` on the Grid.
+To run the code with the same input files locally on your machine, download them from the Grid directory `/alice/sim/2018/LHC18a4a2_cent/282099/001/`.
+You can use the [`download_from_grid.sh`](../exec/download_from_grid.sh) script for that.

 ### Run the example